lettercrap/lettercrap/README.md

    </script>
    ```

-For resetting initialized elements, you can use one of three methods:
+For resetting initialized elements, you can use one of three functions:

-1. Reset a single element by passing its `Node` to the `resetElement` method of `Lettercrap`:
+1. Reset a single element by passing its `Node` to the `resetElement` function of `Lettercrap`:

    ```html
    <script type="module">